 The process for the pinhole surgical technique

 A 2 millimetre hole is made using a needle, well above the gum and just inside the cheek.
-The dentist then loosens up the gum tissue from the jaw bone and a needle manipulates it gently downwards to its correct position following the tooth’s normal curvature where the tooth’s enamel joins the root.
-At this point, collagen strips, which are materials that offer elasticity to the skin, are dropped into the baggy area of the gum using the first incision.
+The dentist then loosens up the gum tissue from the jaw bone.
+Then a needle manipulates it gently downwards to its correct position following the tooth’s normal curvature where the tooth’s enamel joins the root.
+Next, collagen strips, which are materials that offer elasticity to the skin are placed.
+The strips are dropped into the baggy area of the gum using the first incision.
 This gives the area bulk and offers support.

 Mild pressure is then exerted using the fingers, which manipulate the gum into its correct position.
 The gum will bleed but when it clots it seems to mix well with the collagen.
 This helps the gum to bind to the nearby bone’s surface.
 It is not necessary to use stitches for such a tiny pinhole and it will heal naturally.

-A local anaesthetic is usually used and it takes around one hour to complete the process which does not involve any pain but only a slight feeling of discomfort.
+A local anaesthetic is usually used and it takes around one hour to complete the process.
+The process does not involve any pain but only a slight feeling of discomfort.

-The usual gum graft treatment costs from £400 to £600 for each tooth, while this new procedure, when used to treat up to sixteen teeth, only runs up a bill a fraction of that cost.
+The usual gum graft treatment costs from £400 to £600 for each tooth.
+However, this new procedure, when used to treat up to sixteen teeth, only runs up a bill a fraction of that cost.

-This new treatment is not suitable for everyone and strict guidelines involving food intake and teeth cleaning have to be followed after completion of the treatment.
+This new treatment is not suitable for everyone.
+Strict guidelines involving food intake and teeth cleaning have to be followed after completion of the treatment.